 + Author Affiliations

 • The activation of CO on iron-based materials is a key elementary reaction for many chemical processes.
-In this work, we investigate CO adsorption and dissociation on a series of Fe, Fe3C, Fe5C2, and Fe2C catalysts through density functional theory calculations.
+We investigate CO adsorption and dissociation on a series of Fe, Fe3C, Fe5C2, and Fe2C catalysts through density functional theory calculations.
 We detect dramatically different performances for CO adsorption and activation on diverse surfaces and sites.
-The activation of CO is dependent not only on the local coordination of the molecule to the surface but also the bulk phase of the underlying catalyst.
-The different local bonding environment affects the bulk properties leading to varying interactions between the adsorbed CO and the surface, thus yielding different activation levels of the C-O bond.
-We also examine the prediction of CO adsorption upon different types of Fe-based catalysts by performing machine learning through linear regression models.
-We combine the features originating from both surfaces and bulk phases to enhance the prediction of the activation energies.
-Eight different linear regressions utilizing feature engineering of polynomial representations were performed.
-Among them, a ridge linear regression with 2nd-degree polynomial feature generation predicted the best CO activation energy with a mean absolute error of 0.269 eV.
+The activation of CO is dependent on the local coordination of the molecule to the surface and on the bulk phase of the underlying catalyst.
+The bulk properties and the different local bonding environments lead to varying interactions between the adsorbed CO and the surface and thus yielding different activation levels of the C–O bond.
+We also examine the prediction of CO adsorption on different types of Fe-based catalysts by machine learning through linear regression models.
+We combine the features originating from surfaces and bulk phases to enhance the prediction of the activation energies and perform eight different linear regressions utilizing the feature engineering of polynomial representations.
+Among them, a ridge linear regression model with 2nd-degree polynomial feature generation predicted the best CO activation energy with a mean absolute error of 0.269 eV.

 • loading